delesslin/language-project/README.md

 - handle multiple images and multiple recordings and multiple translations and multipl etc

 # Before Release 1 1️⃣
-1. Sharing image etc
-2. Delete and NVM words
-3. Solicit feedback
-4. Sort feedback into MVP 1, 2, 3, or longterm
-5. add 30 more words (currently 112)
+1. add 30 more words (currently 112)

 # TODOs 📎